bitkorn/godata-rest/module/GodataRest/README.md

 InputFilter
 -----------

-Query parameter become sometimes no filter because they will be cast to Integer.
+Sometimes Query parameter are not filtered, because they will be casted to Integer.